 - Defining value from money to life

-- Locus of power from global financial markets to place-based communities,
+- Locus of power from global corporations and financial markets to place-based living democracy communities,

 - Favored dynamic from competition to cooperation,

 - Defining ethic from reckless externalization of costs to responsible cost internalization, and